chatziko/ha-google-cloud-stt/README.md

 to use it by selecting `google_cloud_stt` in the "Speech-to-text" option.

 The supported languages are listed [here](https://cloud.google.com/speech-to-text/docs/speech-to-text-supported-languages).
-Note that V1 of Google Cloud Speech-to-Text is used (V2 is still in preview and available in much fewer languages).
+Note that V1 of Google Cloud Speech-to-Text is used (it is available in more languages and has a free tier).
 The list of available models is avaiable [here](https://cloud.google.com/speech-to-text/docs/speech-to-text-requests#select-model).
 The default model is `command_and_search`, since it is available in most languages and should perform well in home automation tasks.